 This step will be one of your most time-consuming in the writing process.

-- Know what type of budget will be required to submit with your application (found in your FOA).
+- Know what type of budget will be required to submit with your application (found in your funding opportunity).

 - Understand the various components of the budget, working with your institution’s central grants office and department administrator.